VTimofeenko/confluence_poster/README.md

 # Config format

-By default the confluence_poster tries to look for config file `config.toml` in the directory where it is invoked and in XDG_HOME_CONFIG.
+By default the confluence_poster tries to look for config file `config.toml` in the directory where it is invoked and in XDG_CONFIG_HOME.
 The config format is as follows:

 ```toml
 # If the page was not updated by the username specified here, throw an error.